 The choice to work with Hypergallery was in no way a hard choice to make.
 Rob and Emily have done groundbreaking work by creating an entity which is committed to making the iconic album cover art images that truly moved millions widely available.
 They are also paying long overdue respect and public tribute to the artists behind those images, who cooperated with the music industry, and yet always retained their artistic independence and merit.

-Being represented by Hypergallery, with its lineup of renowned international album cover artists, enables Michael to fulfill his long-term wish to present Tom Waits fans with the special treat they have sought after for so long.
+Being represented by Hypergallery, with its lineup of renowned international album cover artists, enables Michael to fulfil his long-term wish to present Tom Waits fans with the special treat they have sought after for so long.